awslabs/aws-fpga-app-notes/reInvent17_Developer_Workshop/IDCT_Lab.md

 ### Summary

-In this lab, you learned:
+In this workshop, you learned:
 * Key features of the SDAccel development environment
 * Important OpenCL API calls to communicate between the host and the FPGA
 * The differences between the software and hardware emulation flows and how to run them